 We will be learning about Spring weather, animals in Spring, plants and flowers reappearing, and Spring activities.
 Recycling is also a part of our learning.
 It is my hope that the activities will heighten their awareness for our environment.
 Everyone can make a contribution and improve the earth.
 This coordinates with Earth Day.

-Our school is celebrating International Week from April 29- May 2.
-The entire preschool will be learning about the cultures of Sri Lanka, Turkey, and Japan.
-The children in C1 will be learning about the Japanese culture.
-We will be learning about the Japanese Macaque (Snow Monkey), Cherry Blossom tree, the people, and a fish called Koi.
-A father of a child in our class travels internationally to Japan.
-He will be telling us about this country.
-Chopsticks will be given to each and they will have a chance to practice using them.
-Previously, we learned about the cultures of Sri Lanka and Turkey.
+Our school is celebrating International Week from April 24-27.
+The entire preschool will be learning about the cultures of Brazil, Switzerland and Nepal.
+The children in C1 will be learning about the food and the habitat for each country.
+It will be an extension of what they learned earlier this year.
 Many cultural activities have been planned for this week.
-Throughout the week, there will be presentations, active activities, food tasting, and booths of crafts on the last night.
 The week will end with “One World Cafe” for the entire school to enjoy.

 Mother’s Day and Celebration of Friends Day occurs early in May.
 The children will make hand made presents for both.
 There will also be a special presentation in the meeting house for Celebration of Friends Day.
 We hope a special older friend comes for each child.

 The year will end with favorite stories.
 The children will depict these stories through art, puppetry, and acting.